24 May The Evolution and Purpose of the Kilmann Organizational Conflict Instrument (KOCI)

-But before I share more about the new KOCI tool, let me put my work on conflict management in a historical perspective, which will convey why it became so necessary for me (hence, the driving “purpose”) to explicitly assess how members approach—and attempt to resolve—their systems conflicts.
+But before I share more about the KOCI assessment tool, let me put my work on conflict management in a historical perspective, which will convey why it became so necessary for me (hence, the driving “purpose”) to explicitly assess how members approach—and attempt to resolve—their systems conflicts.

 A BRIEF HISTORY OF THE THOMAS-KILMANN CONFLICT MODE INSTRUMENT (TKI)